maxvolumedev/erbalist/README.md

-# rails-buddy README
+# ERBalist

-This is the README for your extension Rails Buddy.
+This is the README for ERBalist extension.
 After writing up a brief description, we recommend including the following sections.

 ## Features